neondatabase/website/content/docs/serverless/serverless-driver.md

 The Neon serverless driver uses the [neon](https://github.com/neondatabase/serverless/blob/main/CONFIG.md#neon-function) function for queries over HTTP.

 You can use raw SQL queries or tools such as [Drizzle-ORM](https://orm.drizzle.team/docs/quick-postgresql/neon), [kysely](https://github.com/kysely-org/kysely), [Zapatos](https://jawj.github.io/zapatos/), and others for type safety.
+Please note that [Drizzle Kit](https://orm.drizzle.team/kit-docs/overview) does not support the Neon serverless driver — you'll have to use a standard Postgres driver with Drizzle Kit, like `node-postgres` or `postgres.js`.

 <CodeTabs labels={["Node.js", "Drizzle-ORM", "Vercel Edge Function", "Vercel Serverless Function"]}>